LanguageisSimple/Leetcode-Problems/Merge Two Sorted Lists/Readme.md

 ### Code Explanation

-The code has been explained line by line using comments in the `Merge_Two_Sorted_Lists.cpp` file.
+The code has been explained line by line using comments in the `Merge_Two_Sorted_Lists.py` file.

 ### How to Use